rbalestr-lab/stable-ssl/README.md

 All parts can be customized via configuration files.
 You can swap in your choice of architectures, losses, evaluation metrics, augmentations, etc., from any source.

 ## Launch a run

+`stable-ssl` uses `Hydra` (see the [Hydra documentation](https://hydra.cc/)) to manage input parameters via configuration files.
+These parameters are grouped into the following categories (detailed in the [User Guide](https://rbalestr-lab.github.io/stable-ssl.github.io/dev/user_guide.html)):

 To start a run using the `default_config.yaml` configuration file located in the `./configs/` folder, use the following command: